 Written by Gareth St John Thomas

 Our New Zealand publishing house recently published 'Keepers of History' which highlights the lives of some 35 people over 100 years old.
-It sold quickly and we were surprised to find that as well as people interested in social history people over 80 years were buying this.
+It sold quickly and we were surprised to find that not only people interested in social history were buying this book, but people over 80 years old were too.

 I asked 'why?'

-Children’s book can also have surprising audiences our EK imprint (Exisle Kids) published 'Go Away Worry Monster!' which shows how a young boy about to start school repelled his 'worry monster’ with some clever techniques and thinking - and I have seen several adults read this quietly for themselves -albeit its aim at under ten years old.
+Children’s books can also have surprising audiences.
+Our EK imprint (Exisle Kids) published 'Go Away Worry Monster!' which shows how a young boy about to start school repelled his 'worry monster’ with some clever techniques and thinking - and I have seen several adults read this quietly for themselves - albeit its aim is for readers under ten years old.

-So yes be clear about your audience but think it through and work out what any unintended audience could be.
+So yes, be clear about your audience, but think it through and work out who the unintended audiences could be.

 Gareth St John Thomas - CEO & Publisher of Exisle Publishing